Bailey–Morshead exploration of Tsangpo Gorge: 1913 expedition

 In 1913 Bailey, an intelligence officer with the Indian Army, invited Morshead to be the surveyor in an expedition to explore the Yarlung Tsangpo Grand Canyon (Tsangpo Gorge), now known to be the world's deepest gorge.

 Bailey and Morshead explored from the south with Morshead surveying the entire route and calculating the results as they went so as not to delay progress.
 By ascending the Dibang river and crossing the Yonggyap Pass (29°13′00″N 95°35′00″E) and the Himalayan watershed into Tibet, they reached the Dihang and started up the Gorge.

 When they were at Lagung, just east of Namcha Barwa, they were arrested by the Nyerpa of Pome who took them to Showa on the Po Tsangpo river.
 After they had been imprisoned for several days they were released.
 By following this river downstream to the west and then north they reached the Rong Chu valley where Bailey discovered a tall blue poppy – now known as Meconopsis baileyi – at a forest edge.
 They headed south to reach the Dihang river again, this time upstream of the Gorge and just south of Gyala Peri.
 Hence they penetrated the massive sweep of the Tsangpo Gorge, north east of Namcha Barwa.
 They were able to go downstream as far as Pemakoi-chen where they found the immense Tsangpo Gorge impassible.
 They were only about 45 mi upstream of Lagung but they had to turn to the north to follow the Tsangpo upstream to Tsetang where they left the river and headed south through eastern Bhutan to Trashigang, eventually to arrive at Rangiya back in India.
 The expedition covered 1680 mi on foot and lasted from 16 May to 14 November 1913.

 Discoveries and outcome

 In doing this they proved that the Dibang tributary of the Brahmaputra flows around rather than through the Himalayan mountains and does not connect with the Tsangpo.
-They also proved conclusively that the Tsangpo–Dihang–Brahmaputra was a single river and for the first time established its accurate course along what became known as the Yarlung Tsangpo Grand Canyon.
+They also proved conclusively that the Tsangpo–Dibang–Brahmaputra was a single river and for the first time established its accurate course along what became known as the Yarlung Tsangpo Grand Canyon.
 The highest waterfall they found was 30 ft and they considered there was unlikely to be a higher fall – this came as a disappointment even to the professionals.
 For his work Morshead was awarded the Macgregor Medal by the United Service Institution of India.
 At the time the expedition was regarded as a great feat of exploration and it drew international acclaim.